sxfam/sxfam/README.md

 - 🔥 Hi
 - 🌱 I’m currently learning Python
 - 💞️ I’m currently working on a Discord Bot
-- 📫 How to reach me Discord -> 𝔣𝔞𝔪#3944

 <!---
 sxfam/sxfam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.